UPDATED: May 25, 2020

 That’s not a great idea.
 The longer you wait to shop for insurance the more you can expect to pay.
 Rates go up as you get older.

 So what are you waiting for?
-Get started right now by entering your ZIP code here and get an instant quote in minutes.
+Get started comparing term life insurance for recovered alcoholics right now with our FREE quote tool here and get an instant quote in minutes.